DivyaAroraCambridge/github_project2019_1_Will_lourdes_Divya/Example.md

 #### What is Markdown and how do we use it to create web-pages?
 Held at the Fawkes Training Room on 5th November from 13:00 to 17:00

+Cycle to the site, then walk around the corner to the building.
+The room is on the first floor.

 <a name="TheTop"></a>
 ### Trainers
 Ash.